NU-CBITS/stepped_care_test/README.md

 Something to note:
   The "Reviewing" test in the DO spec will run fine without seeded data, however, it won't actually test the functionality of the Reviewing tool.
-To test this functionality you will need to go to "Plan a New Activity" and plan two activities an hour prior to running this test.
+To test this functionality you will need to go to "Plan a New Activity" and plan two activities at least an hour prior to running this test (for a time before you will run the test).

 ##To run this test suite: